cpsoni74/Illumina_barcode_analysis/README.md

 2) Enter the path to file1 and file2 and the output file.
 Run the code to generate the file with barcodes present in the long-read sequencing.

+3) Use aaRS_df.csv for the long-read sequencing file.

 **#Merging +ncAA and -ncAA**

 1) The above procedure needs to be followed for both +ncAA and -ncAA separately.